Kung Fu Kapers: Background

 At the time the episode was made, kung fu was a craze which was sweeping the UK with films such as Enter the Dragon, the television series Kung Fu, the song "Kung Fu Fighting", many martial arts schools appearing in gyms, and even a fragrance for men called 'Hai-Karate'.

 Viewer death

-The episode is infamous for the documented example of a man laughing to death.
+The episode is infamous for it leading to a man laughing to death.
 Fifty-year-old Alex Mitchell could not stop laughing for a continuous 25-minute period—almost the entire length of the show—and suffered a fatal heart attack as a result of the strain placed on his heart.
-Alex's widow later sent the Goodies a letter thanking them for making his final moments so pleasant.
+Mitchell's widow later sent the Goodies a letter thanking them for making his final moments so pleasant.

-In May 2012, Alex's granddaughter, Lisa Corke, suffered a heart attack at the age of 23.
-She was diagnosed with long QT syndrome and the doctors caring for her believe it is likely that Mitchell suffered from the same hereditary condition.
+In May 2012, Mitchell's granddaughter, Lisa Corke, suffered a heart attack at the age of 23.
+She was diagnosed with long QT syndrome, and the doctors caring for her believe it is likely that Mitchell suffered from the same hereditary condition.